Bblokz/Parser-TypeChecking/README.md

 2) Build main.go and run the executable

 #### Runtime
-To test the application with various expressions add lambda calculus expression in the data.txt file.
+To test the application with various expressions add lambda calculus expressions in the data.txt file.
 The lexical analyser is line-break sensitive, a new line will result in a new expression with its own parse-tree.